sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :return: a list of lists of tuples, where each tuple contains the string
             names of levels selected for one trial
    :rtype: List[List[tuple]]

+.. class:: sweetpea.RepeatMode

+   Represents the strategies for generating additional trials when individual crossings in a design differ in size.
+   The :class:`.RepeatMode` is used in :class:`.MultiCrossBlock`
+   to determine how to align the number of trials across multiple crossings.
+When crossings have different crossing sizes, additional trials must be added to ensure consistency across the design.

+   There are three available modes:

+   - :attr:`.EQUAL`: Indicates that all crossings are expected to have equal sizes, and no additional trials should be added.
+This is the default setting.

+   - :attr:`.REPEAT`: Repeats the smaller crossings enough times until they reach the required trial count to align with the trial count of larger crossings.
+     Unlike scaling the weight of smaller crossing combinations, levels are selected for each replication of the crossing independently.

+   - :attr:`.WEIGHT`: Additional trials are added by scaling the weight of the smaller crossing combination to align with the trial count of larger crossings.
+     Preamble trials are not scaled.

+   :class:`.RepeatMode` is typically not instantiated directly; instead, it is passed as a configuration value to :class:`.MultiCrossBlock`

+.. class:: sweetpea.AlignmentMode

+   Represents the strategies for aligning trials when individual crossings in a design differ preamble trials.
+   The :class:`.AlignmentMode` is used in :class:`.MultiCrossBlock`
+   to determine how to align the crossings with different preamble trials.

+   There are three available modes:

+   - :attr:`.EQUAL_PREAMBLE`: Indicates that the preamble trials are equal for all crossings.
+     This is the default setting.

+   - :attr:`.POST_PREAMBLE`: Starts all crossings after the unified preamble trials.
+The crossing with the latest starting trial determines the unified preamble trials.

+   - :attr:`.PARALLEL_START`: Starts individual crossing based on its own required preamble trials.

+   :class:`.AlignmentMode` is typically not instantiated directly; instead, it is passed as a configuration value to :class:`.MultiCrossBlock`